victor-wiki/DatabaseManager/README.md

 ### Empty Database
   Delete all objects of a database.

+### Translate Script
+  The windows translate form can translate script to one database kind to another .
+<br/>(Note:Most function and procedure of Postgres currently can't be translated to others.)

 ### Translate Script Online
-  The web application under this project provides a page that allows to translate script from one kind to another.
+  The web application under this project provides a page which translates script as same as windows form do except highlighting.
-<br/>(Note:The function and procedure of Postgres currently can't be translated to others.)

 ## UI - Main
 ![Main](https://github.com/victor-wiki/StaticResources/blob/master/StaticResources/images/projs/DatabaseManager/Main.png?raw=true&rid=2)